Data Dackup: Do It Right, Do It Now!

 Back up daily or let an app do it for you

-More likely, if your external drive is always connected, ransomware could encrypt not only the files on your computer but the ones on your external drive.
-Without a usable backup, you'd have to pay blood money to criminals to get your files back.
-That's not likely to be a problem if your backup drive is unconnected.
+If your external drive is always connected, ransomware could encrypt not only the files on your computer but also the ones on your external drive, making it difficult to recover your files without paying a ransom.
+However, if your backup drive is unconnected, this risk is minimized.

 Versions and purges: Housecleaning your backup

-In the bad old days, you had to delete everything on the backup drive and do a full backup every week or so.
-Now, most backup tools have a better solution: purging.
-You can set up your backup so it deletes files you no longer need.
-For instance, it can remove deleted files and versions after 30 days.
-Qiling calls this an Image Reserve Strategy.
+In the past, you had to delete everything on the backup drive and do a full backup every week or so.
+However, most backup tools now offer a better solution: purging.
+This allows you to set up your backup to automatically delete files you no longer need, such as deleted files and versions after 30 days, which is referred to as an Image Reserve Strategy.

 Related Articles